 According to the National Association of Social Workers (NASW), social workers help people in resolving the complex challenges that confront them on a wide array of issues in our community.
 These challenges can range from poverty and discrimination to the difficulties posed by physical or mental illness.

 Professional social workers are highly trained professionals who have the educational credentials and demonstrated skill sets to help people meet their needs through advocacy and psychosocial services.
-For those who aspire to become a licensed social worker, a Master of Social Work (MSW) is required.
+For those who aspire to become a licensed social worker, most states will require you to hold a Master of Social Work (MSW) that has been accredited by The Council on Social Work Education (CSWE).
+CSWE accreditation indicates academic excellence with your MSW program.
 With a bachelor’s, you can practice in the field and assist with similar problems, but you will not be able to become a licensed social worker.

 Master of Social Work (MSW)